WintryWind7/LethalCompanyPacks/BepInEx/plugins/Treyotech-Treys_Health_Text/README.md

 ### These are the config options

-- HPTextPosition: Defines if the label should be above or below the number
+- HPTextPosition: Defines if the label should be above or below the number.
-- UnderlineTopLine: Separates the top and bottom row with a line
+- UnderlineTopLine: Separates the top and bottom row with a line.
 - HPLabelName: Replaces the "HP" text with whatever you want!
 You could have your text say "100 men" if you wanted idk.
 - TextColor: Sets the color of the text using the RGB format.
-- XOffset: Moves the text left and right
+- XOffset: Moves the text left and right.
-- YOffset: Moves the text up and down
+- YOffset: Moves the text up and down.

+## If you find any bugs, you can open an issue on my GitHub linked at the top of the page